PeaceDeadTS/pbc-image-cropper/PROJECT_CONSTITUTION.md

   - **Free Form** mode must allow the crop box to be resized in any shape (no fixed aspect ratio).
 Internally this is achieved by passing `NaN` to `setAspectRatio`.
   - Changing the aspect ratio in the UI must immediately update the crop box and the preview.
 - Output Size behavior:
+  - Output Size presets are **only available in PBC Standard (2:3)** mode.
+In any other aspect ratio mode (16:9, 4:3, 1:1, Free Form) the Output Size selector is disabled and effectively forced to `Original Resolution` to avoid distortion.
   - **`Original Resolution`** means: do **not** resample the cropped area; the output image resolution equals the raw pixel size of the crop box.
   - Preset sizes (e.g. 533×800, 600×900, 1000×1500, 1200×1800, 1280×1920, 1333×2000, 1400×2100, 1600×2400) may rescale the cropped content to the chosen resolution.
   - Presets whose **target height exceeds the original image height** must be disabled and marked with a localized “(unavailable)” suffix.
-  - In **Free Form** mode the Output Size selector is disabled and effectively forced to `Original Resolution` to avoid distortion.
 - The cropper must:
   - Allow users to **move/scale/rotate** the image within the crop box.
   - Apply an initial **auto-zoom** so that the full image height fits into the crop area container by default, minimizing the need for manual zoom on first load.
   - Avoid unexpected degradation of image quality; any scaling must be explicit and driven by Output Size presets.
+- Export behavior:
+  - The exported image format should default to the original file type (JPEG, PNG, WEBP), and the file extension displayed in the UI (e.g. `.jpg`, `.png`, `.webp`) must match the actual output format.
+  - The **filename** is edited inline next to the Save button; clicking Save immediately downloads the file without intermediate modal dialogs.
-- Any new feature must respect these rules and must not break the primary PBC 2:3 cropping flow or the guarantee that the preview matches the crop box.
+  - Any new export-related feature must preserve the guarantee that the saved image matches both the crop box and the resolution information shown in the preview.

 ---